Director

 Graduate Students

-Paloma Iniguez Paloma Iñiguez
+Paloma Iñiguez

-I am a third-year graduate student studying developmental psychology.
+I am a fourth-year graduate student studying developmental psychology.
 I graduated from UC Riverside in 2019 with a B.A. in Psychology.
 My research interests pertain to how children learn various types of causal information with varied answers from familiar and unfamiliar adults.

-Gabriel Nguyentran Gabriel Nguyentran
+Gabriel Nguyentran

-I am a third-year doctoral student studying Developmental Psychology.
+I am a fourth-year doctoral student studying Developmental Psychology.
 I graduated from UC Merced in 2020 with a B.S. in Cognitive Science and a minor in Psychology.
 I also received a M.S. in Psychology from Villanova University.
 My research interests pertain to how everyday parent-child interactions can shape social-cognitive development, particularly in regard to the perception of social categories.

 Lab Alumni

-John Bunce John Bunce
+John Bunce

 Ph.D. in Psychological Sciences, 2017, University of California Merced